willem ruys sulzer powered ships

 In 1982 - 1983 the ship was leased to the Chandris Lines.
 Typical of the cruises plied by the Achille Lauro was the eastern Mediterranean circuit which started at Genoa, then to Naples, Syracuse, Alexandria, Port Said, Tartus, Limassol & Rhodes.

-On October 7th 1985 whilst on a ten day cruise the ship was seized by five Palestinian terrorists whilst en-route from Alexandria to Port Said, Egypt.
-At this point very few passengers were on board, 642 had left the ship at Alexandria, for sightseeing in Egypt before rejoining the ship at Port Said.
-The terrorist action included the murder of one elderly passenger, wheel chair bound Leon Klinghoffer, an American.
+On October 7th 1985 whilst on a ten day cruise with 427 passengers & crew on board (676 other passengers were ashore in Egypt sightseeing at the time), the ship was seized by four Palestinian terrorists whilst en-route from Alexandria to Port Said, Egypt.
+The hijackers demanded the release of Palestinian prisoners in Israel, Italy and other locations and threatened to blow up the ship.
+On October 8th the ship sailed for Syria but was refused entry into the port of Tartous.
+By October 9th the ship was anchored of Port Said whilst the hijackers negotiated with Egyptian and PLO officials.
+In the late afternoon the hijackers surrendered whilst the Italian authorities agreed to a safe conduct after hearing the ship's captain report there had been no bloodshed on the ship.
+However it is later reported that the terrorists murdered one elderly passenger, wheel chair bound Leon Klinghoffer, an American.
 Mr Klinghoeffer was thrown overboard and the body later recovered from the the Syrian coast and then taken to Rome for an autopsy.
 The flag draped coffin was flown home to the the USA onboard a Pan American Boeing 747.
 The US Ambassador to Rome along with embassy officials accompanied the coffin to the plane and stood in silence as it was put aboard the airctaft.
 The Egyptian & Italian governments negotiated the surrender of the terrorists and their release to Palestine Liberation Organisation representatives.
 On their flight to Tunis aboard an Egyptian passenger aircraft, American fighter planes intercepted the aircraft and forced it to land at Catania, Sicily.
 International law gave the Italian authorities the right to bring a murder trial against the recently acquired hostages.
 However the Italian authorities released the suspects without trial, leading to the collapse of the existing coalition government.

 In 1987 the Lauro Line became reflagged as the Star Lauro line.